 While Pinterest was a HUGE help, I didn’t find a site that spelled everything out for me, so I thought I would be so kind to do that here for you, just in case you ever find yourself throwing a Minecraft party of your own.

-I purchased pretty much everything from Party City, but they are all also available on Amazon – large square dark green and light green dinner plates, small square black, dark green, light green dessert plates, dark green forks and the light green plastic tablecloth.
+I purchased pretty much everything from Party City, but they are all also available on Amazon.
+In keeping with the Minecraft theme, purchase all square plates.
+Here is a list: dark green dinner plates, light green dinner plates, black dessert plates, dark green dessert plates, light green dessert plates, dark green forks and the light green plastic tablecloth.

-Creeper Face – You will need 4 packages (of 20) of square dessert plates from Party City in the following colors: 1 Package of Black, 1 Package of Dark Green, 2 Packages of Light Green
+Creeper Face – You will need 4 packages (of 20) of square dessert plates from in the following colors: 1 Package of Black Plates, 1 Package of Dark Green Plates, 2 Packages of Light Green Plates.
+You can also use large dinner plates, depending on how big you want to make the face.

 Rock Candy – I used blue rock candy for Diamonds and red rock candy for Redstone, and then gave them out as party favors at the end of the party.
 Toys R’ Us had multiple colors of FAO Swartz rock candy on sale that I purchased, but I’m not sure if they always carry it.
 If they don’t have it, you can purchase it on Amazon through the links listed above.